Vtiger Sales Insights

 Activities Added

-This report shows all the activities added by your sales team in the form of a bar chart.
+• This report shows all the activities added by your sales team in the form of a bar chart.
 This information helps you ensure that your sales team is on the right track to sealing a deal.

-Hovering on an activity type on the chart displays metrics such as activity count and effort (duration).
+• You can filter chart data using the filters located above a report.
+Hovering on an Activity Type on the chart displays metrics such as activity count and effort (duration).

-Note: The chart for Activities Added only displays open activities or activities that are not marked as ‘Held’ or ‘Completed’.
+• Note: The chart for Activities Added only displays open activities or activities that are not marked as ‘Held’ or ‘Completed.

-In the table below the chart, you can view each deal's activity count and activity type.
+• In the table below the chart, you can view each deal's activity count and activity type.
 You can group the data in the table by Deal or Deal Owner using the drop-down displayed above the table.

 Activities Completed

-View all the activities completed by your sales team by glancing at this chart.
+• View all the activities completed by your sales team by glancing at this chart.
 Hover on the chart to view activity metrics such as count and effort (duration).

-You can filter chart data for a particular activity type and hide data for other activities.
+• You can filter chart data for a particular activity type and hide data for other activities.

-The table below the chart shows the activity count for each deal, along with the type of activity.
+• The table below the chart shows the activity count for each deal, along with the type of activity.
 Group data in the table by Deal or Deal Owner using the drop-down located above the table.

 Activity Efficiency

+• Track your sales team’s efficiency with the help of this chart.
+It gives you insights into how effective a sales rep’s activities are towards winning a deal.
 The chart shows the average number of emails, phone calls, and calendar events performed by sales reps to win deals assigned to them.
 It also shows an estimate of the number of activities required by a sales rep to win a deal and the duration of each activity.

-The tabular form of the chart paints a clear picture of activity efficiency.
+• The tabular form of the chart paints a clear picture of activity efficiency.
 Group the data in the table by Deal or Deal Owner using the drop-down displayed above the table.

 Did you know?

-You can download all reports in Sales Insights in .csv format.
+You can download all the reports in Sales Insights in .csv format.
 Use the Download Data button on a chart to do so.

 Pipeline Performance